World Series: Why 2016 is the year of the underdog

 (CNN)The last time Chicago Cubs won the World Series, just 1.7 billion people walked the earth -- the same number of Facebook users around the world today.

+The year was 1908, production on the Titanic had begun, and the Cubs were defending champions.

+Having comfortably beaten the Detroit Tigers to claim the title, nobody would have dreamed it would take this long for them to win another.

-But baseball's history makers are far from the only underdog story of 2016...
+But baseball's history makers are far from the only fairytale story of 2016...

-Sport's greatest triumph?
+Sport's greatest triumph

 When Leicester City began the 2008-09 season in the third tier of English football, Jamie Vardy was working in a carbon-fiber factory while playing semi-professional football for Stockbridge Park Steels.